Dinar1306/ScreenShoter/README.md

 # ScreenShoter
-background program to catch periodically entire monitor image
+background service to catch periodically entire desktop image
 =============================================================
 The utility takes a snapshot of all connected screens.
 Usage: